great-expectations/great_expectations/docs/docusaurus/docs/cloud/quickstarts/snowflake_quickstart.md

     - **Password variable**: Enter `GX_CLOUD_SNOWFLAKE_PASSWORD`.

     - **Account or locator**: Enter your Snowflake account or locator information.
+The locator value must include the geographical region.
+For example, `us-east-1`.
+To locate these values see [Account Identifiers](https://docs.snowflake.com/en/user-guide/admin-account-identifier).

 3. (Optional) Complete the following fields:

     - **Database**: Enter the name of the Snowflake database where the data you want to validate is stored.

-    - **Schema**: Enter the name of the schema for the Snowflake database here the data you want to validate is stored.
+    - **Schema**: Enter the name of the schema for the Snowflake database where the data you want to validate is stored.

     - **Warehouse**: Enter the name of the Snowflake database warehouse.

     - **Role**: Enter your Snowflake role.

-    - **Authenticator**: Enter the Snowflake database authenticator.
+    - **Authenticator**: Enter the Snowflake database authenticator that you want to use to verify your Snowflake connection.

 4. (Optional) Clear **Create temp table** if you don't want to create a temporary database table.